-This is probably the configuration that we find most often on our vehicles, especially the car’s entry.
-The reason for this is very simple, the in-line engine is the least complex, it requires fewer parts for its design, it is cheaper to manufacture than others and it is more economical in terms of maintenance.
-Its peculiarity is that the pistons/combustion chambers have perfectly aligned behind each other.
+This is probably the layout that we find most often on our automobiles, especially the car’s entry.
+The reason for this is very simple, the in-line type engine is the least complex and more straight, it requires fewer parts for its layouts, it is cheaper to manufacture than others and it is more economical in terms of maintenance.
+Its peculiarity is that the piston/combustion chambers have perfectly aligned with each other.
 And they are mounted perpendicular to the crankshaft.
 So it’s going to be longer but flatter than a V-engine.
 Due to its size, the in-line engine is reserved almost exclusively for cars with a maximum of 4 cylinders.

-Even when one is not very interested in the automobile, one has already heard the expression “V6 engine”.
-The letter refers to The Shape of the engine, with two sets of pistons that form a V and the number to the number of pistons.
-Therefore this type of engine always has an even number of cylinders.
+Even when one is not very interested in the automobile, one has already heard the expression “V6 engine” of different models of cars.
+The letter refers to The Shape of the main engine, with two sets of pistons that form a V and the number to the number of pistons.
+Therefore this type of engine always has an even number of cylinders and these pistons place in the engine in V shape.
 Compared to the in-line engine, it is shorter, wider and offers a more compact shape that some manufacturers prefer to work on the center of gravity of the car.
 It is, however, a little more complex to manufacture and are found on high-end vehicles.
-It also incurs additional costs due to the fact that a V engine requires two exhaust lines starting from the engine block.
+It also incurs additional costs due to the fact that a V type engine requires two exhaust lines starting from the engine block.

 The VR engine, A Variation of the V Engine.

 The letter R adjacent to the V signifies that the cylinder angle of an engine has been changed to V in order to reduce its dimensions.
 Also by bringing the pistons closer together, it is possible to use only one cylinder head per set of pistons.
 The most recent type is the Golf VR6, which housed a VR6 engine in a transverse position.